Becoming a Monk

 Discernment of a Monastic Vocation

-Discernment is best done from a pure heart and well-formed reason.
+Discernment to Benedictine monastic life is best done from a pure heart and well-formed reason.
 It is undertaken with the help of the Holy Spirit, wise counsel from faithful people, and utilizes one’s own God-given capacity to discern.
-It has been said that the three signs of a true vocation are desire, ability, and call.
+The three signs of a true vocation are desire, ability, and call.

 -